Avaray/gip/README.md

 [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool that uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve your real public [IPv4](https://en.wikipedia.org/wiki/IPv4) address from "IP echo" services.
 It fetches data concurrently from multiple services to provide accurate results as quickly as possible.
-By default, GIP verifies the IP address by waiting for three matching responses from different services, and you can customize this number using the `ensure` option.
+By default, **GIP** verifies the IP address by waiting for three matching responses from different services, and you can customize this number using the `ensure` option.

-GIP uses more than 20 different "echo IP" websites, and you can add your own with the `services` option.
+**GIP** uses more than 20 different "IP echo" websites, and you can add your own with the `services` option.
 Because these services are external, their availability and reliability may vary.
 You can reduce risk by choosing a sensible `ensure` count.

 ## Requirements